poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 logical: it is in the position of the `pub` keyword, taking advantage of the similar placement with a similar functionnality, which is important for consistency.

-## How do I use a function with named arguments ?
+## Calling a function with named arguments

 This has been hinted at in the previous subsection, so here is the syntax, using the same examples as before: